 Consequently, it can be intimidating to make the switch.
 Even armed with the knowledge of the life cycle, Agile isn’t set in stone.
 It changes and adapts as needed, and in response to stakeholders.

 If you’re under time or money constraints, it’s easy to want to default to Waterfall, even though you may recognize the superior product that Agile can produce.

 Unfortunately, there are also a number of myths surrounding the Agile development life cycle that sometimes prevent businesses from adopting it.

-In actuality, the financial risks associated with Waterfall or other traditional development methods are far higher.
+In actuality, the long term financial risks associated with Waterfall or other traditional development methods are far higher.